jilion/data.sublimevideo.net/README.md

 Video tag data crc32 hash generation:

-The video tag data used to generate the crc32 hash are all video tag data without the source's urls (but including source's crc32, family and quality)
+The video tag data used to generate the crc32 hash are all video tag data with source's urls without the query ?... params.

 ### CORS – Video tag data